Trace-free characters and abelian knot contact homology II: Abstract

 \section{Abstract}

-We calculate ghost characters for the $(5,6)$-torus knot, and using them we show that the $(5,6)$-torus knot gives a counter-example of Ng's conjecture in \cite{Ng2} concerned with the relationship between degree $0$ abelian knot contact homology and the character variety of the 2-fold branched covering of the 3-sphere branched along the knot.
+We show that the $(4,5)$- and $(5,6)$-torus knots admit ghost characters.
+Consequently, these knots provide counterexamples to Ng's conjecture, which proposes an isomorphism between the complexification of degree $0$ abelian knot contact homology and the coordinate ring of the character variety of the $2$-fold branched cover of the $3$-sphere branched along a knot.
+While Ng's conjecture has been verified for all $2$-bridge and $3$-bridge knots, we demonstrate, via ghost characters, how this isomorphism fails for these torus knots.